|What Is Soccer Across America

 Many programs adopt traditional soccer rules with full-sized fields and full-length games, while others choose to introduce soccer through “small-sided games” on smaller fields.
 The choices about how to begin are as varied as the places in which they begin.
 Soccer Across America can help your program decide on how to get started by providing the administrative assistance and start-up equipment to ensure a successful program for years to come.

-Leftover T-shirts and Trophies from your Club's tournament(s)
+Indiana Soccer Foundation, Grants, New team uniforms from individual Travel/Recreational Teams and Clubs, Leftover T-shirts and Trophies from your Club's tournament(s)